int128/rerun-workflows-action/README.md

 ## Specification

-This action finds the failed workflow runs on the specified event and commit.
+This action finds the following workflow runs on the specified event and commit:

+- `failure`
+- `cancelled`

 For example, there are the following workflow runs,

 - :white_check_mark: `microservice1-test`